bmin7/detection-workshop/README.md

-## Exercise 2 - Locally write a detection and upload it into Panther
+## Exercise 2 - Use Developer Centric Workflows when writing detections
-Utilizing the Panther Analysis Tool to create, test, and upload a new detection on your local machine.
+Use the Panther Analysis Tool (PAT) with local developer tools to write and test new detections.

 **Terms we'll reference**